kshji/ksh/Sh/Mutt/README.md

 Gmail and O365 support application password and OAuth2.

-When you use 2FA in your account, you need application password or OAuth2 authentication.
+When you use 2FA in your account, you need application password or OAuth2 authentication to use service provider's smtp routing.

 I have tested application password.
 It's "shared" password for application, user can't use this ex. to login.